-But perhaps one of the most powerful benefits of grounding is what it can do for your blood pressure.
+But perhaps one of the most powerful benefits of grounding is how it helps reduce blood pressure.
 As many of you know, high blood pressure is caused by something called “hyperviscosity,” which means your blood is thick and sticky and moves slowly through your circulatory system.
 In other words, your blood is thick like ketchup, and that feeds the inflammation process that damages arteries, boosts blood pressure, and increases the risk of blood clots.

 Instead of being like ketchup, you want your blood to flow like red wine, smoothly and easily.
 That’s where grounding comes in.
-By altering the electrical “charge” of your blood, Earthing helps to improve its flow and viscosity.
-It also helps to discharge stress, which as you know is another factor that can drive up blood pressure and therefore helps to lower your blood pressure naturally.
+By altering the electrical “charge” of your blood, earthing helps to improve its flow and viscosity, reducing blood pressure.
+It also lowers blood pressure naturally by discharging stress, which is another factor that can drive up blood pressure.

 Now it’s your turn: Have you tried grounding to lower your blood pressure naturally?